Click on map to view current activities.

 About the Artists

-Andrea Myklebust and Stanton Gray Sears are two accomplished artists who began working collaboratively in 1993, and have extensive experience in transit/infrastructure projects and site-responsive artwork.
+Andrea Myklebust and Stanton Gray Sears are two accomplished artists who began working collaboratively in 1993.
 Based in Wisconsin, this artist team has an impressive array of public art projects around the country.
-Some of the highlights of their collaborative work include: artwork for light-rail stations on the Minneapolis-St. Paul Central Corridor Line; architecturally-integrated artwork for the Microbial Sciences building at the University of Wisconsin at Madison; work on the Minnesota World War II Memorial, and design and creation of a granite entry paving for the historic Fox Theatre in Stockton, CA.
+Some of the highlights of their collaborative work include: artwork for light-rail stations on the Minneapolis-St. Paul Central Corridor Line; architecturally-integrated artwork for the Microbial Sciences building at the University of Wisconsin at Madison; work on the Minnesota World War II Memorial; and design and creation of a granite entry paving for the historic Fox Theatre in Stockton, CA.

-For more information on previous or current projects by this artist team visit www.myklebustsears.com.*
+For more information on previous or current projects by this artist team, visit http://www.myklebustsears.com

 Above, artist detail of future Duarte station paver

-Also on the platform, we have designed a series of four steel-and-stone columns.
-The columns are approximately 12' tall, and are placed within the areas of paving artwork described above.
+Myklebust and Sears developed a series of three painted steel-and-stone sculptural columns for the platform.
+The columns are approximately 10 feet tall, and are spaced evenly in relation to the other vertical elements on the station platform.
+The top portion of each sculpture is hand-carved limestone.
 Each column incorporates a different aspect of local history.
-In one, the carved limestone capital is drawn from the tooled leather designs of a 19th century California-style saddle.
+In one, the carved limestone capital is drawn from the tooled leather designs of a nineteenth-century California-style saddle.
 In another, the traditional weaving patterns of the Tongva/Gabrieleno people resemble a gathering basket.
-The third column capital is carved with a pattern of California live oak and acorns, and the final column's abstract imagery is a rendering of the topography of the San Gabriel River wash and the path of the Gold Line as it crosses it.
+The heavy steel plate structures of each sculpture echo the forms of the carved stone capitals.

 Grade Crossings (street level)